Complementary and Alternative Medicine for Cancer

-The treatment is based on unproven theories.
+It is based on unproven theories.

-The treatment promises or guarantees a cure.
+It promises or guarantees a cure.

-The treatment is a secret and can be given only by certain providers.
+It is a secret and can be given only by certain providers.

-The treatment requires travel to another country.
+It requires travel to another country.

 Those who provide the treatment discount standard or conventional medicine and/or tell the patient not to use standard or conventional medicine.